Dnouv/Dnouv/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [RC4Conferences](https://github.com/RocketChat/RC4Conferences) projects.
+- 🔭 I’m currently working on [RC4Conferences](https://github.com/RocketChat/RC4Conferences) project.
 (Please feel free to have a look; we would love to have your contributions.)
 - 🌱 I’m currently learning things that sounds intersting.
 - 👯 I’m looking to collaborate on your project.
 - 🤔 I’m looking for help with ...